wireapp/this-is-a-test/Conflict.md

 # Conflict file

-Some rc change 9
+Some dev change 10

-Some rc change 8
+Some dev change 11